![]() |

 The Queens Museum of Art houses the world's largest architectural model, which depicts all of the buildings in the entire city of New York.
 Entitled the Panorama of the City of New York, the model is built at a scale of 1:1200 (one inch = 100 feet) and covers 9335 square feet of exhibit space.
-The only other scale city model which currently approaches the scope of the Panorama is the city model on display at the Shanghai Urban Planning Exhibition Hall which is built to a larger scale of 1:200, but covers less area, at 6500 square feet.
+It is the largest scale city model in the world, despite the unresearched claims by many bloggers for the city model in Shanghai.

 The Panorama was originally built as a featured exhibit for the 1964 World's Fair.
 Over 100 craftsmen worked for nearly three years to build 830,000 tiny buildings from wood and plastic.
 They used insurance and plat maps, aerial photos, as well as direct observation, to build the most accurate representation of the city possible, including all five boroughs, and the entire length and breadth of the city (aside from a corner of Far Rockaway which would not quite fit the space).
 New York's master planner, Robert Moses, conceived the idea of a model as a tourist attraction for the 1964 fair, to be later used as a regional planning tool to show public works projects.